Local Whittle estimation with (quasi-)analytic wavelets: Moments approximations of the wavelet coefficients

 where $C_2$ is a constant only depending on $M$ and $C_f,\beta, \norm{\bOmega}, \{d_\ell,\ell=1,\dots,\dim\}$. \end{proposition} The proof is given in Appendix.

 Convergence~\eqref{eqn::approx_covbis} can be written as follows: when $2^{-j\beta}+L2^{-2j}+L^{-1}\to0$, for all $(\ell,m)\in\{1,\dots,p\}^2$,

 Common-factor wavelets, as stated by Proposition~\ref{prop:covY3}, have the ability of recovering simultaneously the magnitude and the phase.
-Observe that for real wavelets the rate of convergence of the limit above is $2^{j\beta}$.
-The rate with CFW-C(M,L) depends on $L$.
+Observe that with real wavelets the upper bound in \eqref{eqn:real} is $2^{-j\beta}$, up to a multiplicative constant.
+With complex wavelets, the rate depends on $L$, and the parameter will need to be calibrated accordingly.

-The specificity of CFW-C(M,L) filters is that the quality of the analyticity approximation is based only on parameter $L$, as written in Proposition~\ref{prop:covY3}.
-Nevertheless, if we want to have an approximation with the same quality than the one obtained with real wavelets, the choice of $L$ is more constrained.
-This tradeoff is due to the fact that the greater $L$, the better analyticity approximation, but the larger the length of the wavelets support.
-In practice, due to numerical instability, choosing high values (\emph{i.e.} $\geq 8$) is not tractable.
-As the simulations developed in Section~\ref{sec:simu} show, nevertheless, the results have a good quality even with a smaller value of $L$.
+The specificity of CFW-C(M,L) filters is that the quality of the analytic approximation is based only on parameter $L$, as written in Proposition~\ref{prop:covY3}.
+Nevertheless, if we want to have an approximation with the same quality as that obtained with real wavelets, the choice of $L$ is more constrained.
+This trade-off is due to the fact that the greater $L$, the better analyticity approximation, but the larger the length of the wavelets support.
+In practice, due to numerical instability, choosing high values (\emph{i.e.} $\geq 8$) is not manageable.
+As shown by the simulations in Section~\ref{sec:simu}, however, the results are of good quality even with a smaller value of $L$.